sebdei/semantic_search_for_pois/README.md

-# Semantic Search for Points of Interests
+# Semantic Recommendations for Points of Interests

 This is a docker-compose setup that currently contains a Postgres service and a Python environment.